Jung Suk-won

 Jung Suk-won (Korean: 정석원; born May 16, 1985) is a South Korean actor.
 He began his entertainment career as a stuntman with the Seoul Action School after being discharged from the Marines, then turned to modeling and acting, notably in the television series Rooftop Prince, and Haeundae Lovers.

 Personal life

+Marriage and family

 Jung began dating singer Baek Ji-young in 2011, and the couple married on June 2, 2013 at the Sheraton Grande Walkerhill.
 On 22 May 2017, the couple's first child, a daughter named Jung Ha-im was born.